-Through AFM911 we provide direct and rapid response suicide intervention for Veterans and First Responders in crisis throughout the Southern Crescent of Atlanta, Georgia.
-Since inception in 2012 AFM has conducted more than 800 successful suicide interventions.
+Through AFM911 we provide direct and rapid response suicide intervention for Veterans and First Responders in crisis working directly with the Peachtree City Police Department and other local agencies.

 AFM is the exclusive provider of the Listen Learn Lead Suicide Intervention Training model and offers a variety of curriculums under the umbrella of the Intervene Challenge.
 Trained people save people.
 Get the training that saves lives.
 Better yet organize an event for your community.
 We love to partner with other non-profits working to eradicate the epidemic of suicide.

 Veteran suicide takes a disproportional 1 in 5 lives each year in the US (1 every 75 minutes).
 At AFM we provide rapid response intervention for those at risk and train others to do the same.

 Life challenges with mental and physical health increase the risk of suicide.
 Professionals trained in intervention are able to help restore hope and resilience in those difficult times.

 Each year nearly $70 Billion in Future Economic Productivity is lost to suicide.
 Organizations that offer training in intervention demonstrate care for their employees that strengthens community.

 “His son intervened during a difficult time in Koon’s life…Now he’s paying it forward on a national scale.”